AOEpeople/puppeteer-fetchbot/README.md

 ````

 ## Job configuration
-A job configuration JSON object which has on the highest level URI's as keys.
+A job configuration is a JSON object which has on the highest level URI's as keys.
 > Example the configurations highest level

 ````json